 RMI 300 Principles of Risk Management, 3 cr

-The state of Wisconsin and most other states have passed legislation mandating that candidates sitting for the CPA exam must have completed a 150-credit-hour program including at least the equivalent of an undergraduate major in accounting.
+The state of Wisconsin and most other states have passed legislation mandating that candidates who would like to earn their CPA license must have completed a 150-credit-hour program including at least the equivalent of an undergraduate major in accounting.
 Advanced degree options for completing these requirements exist at the University of Wisconsin–Madison.
 They are:

 - The IMAcc program in accounting, which leads to a BBA (Bachelor of Business Administration) degree with an accounting major and a Master of Accountancy degree.
 The BBA is 120 credits and the MAcc is 30 credits in this program.
 Students who are majoring in accounting apply for admission to this program during the junior year.
 Those who are admitted to the traditional IMAcc program must complete a required internship during the spring semester of the senior year (the program does offer some flexibility with the timing of the internship, as needed.)
 Students are encouraged to take the GMAT exam during the summer after their junior year.